 May I bring a complaint to both the UWC and YPD at the same time?

 Yes, you may bring a disciplinary complaint and a criminal complaint simultaneously.
 The UWC works closely with Sergeant Kristina Reech, the YPD Sensitive Crimes and Support Coordinator.
-She has extensive experience investigating reports of sexual assault, sexual harassment, stalking, intimate partner violence and workplace violence.
-Sergeant Reech can meet with you to talk about your experience and discuss your options.
+Sergeant Reech has extensive experience investigating reports of sexual assault, sexual harassment, stalking, intimate partner violence and workplace violence.
+Sergeant Cotto can meet with you to talk about your experience and discuss your options.

-We encourage you to have an adviser for support.
-The adviser may offer personal and moral support and help you prepare for meetings related to the complaint.
-The adviser may not submit documents on your behalf nor speak for you during an interview with a fact-finder or during a hearing.
-When you choose an adviser, please make sure they are available to you during the time periods set forth in section 7.8 of the procedures
+We encourage you to have an advisor for support and you will need an advisor to question the other party and any witnesses during the hearing.
+The advisor may offer personal and moral support and help you prepare for meetings related to the complaint.
+The advisor may not submit documents on your behalf nor speak for you during an interview with an investigator or during a hearing.
+When you choose an advisor, please make sure they are available to you during the time periods set forth in section UWC procedures

 Who else can I turn to for support?